jt-rose/rxp/README.md

 ##### Presets

-Commonly used special characters, such as `.` and `\d`, are stored as ready-to-use RGX units (called "Presets"), which have full RGX functionality:
+Commonly used special characters, such as `.` and `\d`, are stored as ready-to-use RXP units (called "Presets"), which have full RXP functionality:

 ```javascript
 const sectionID = anyDigit.occurs(3).atStart;